openSVM/agave/docs/src/proposals/optimistic-transaction-propagation-signal.md

 ---
-title: Optimistic Transaction Propagation Signal
+titwe: optimistic twansaction p-pwopagation signaw
 ---

-## Current Retransmit behavior
+## c-cuwwent w-wetwansmit behaviow

-The retransmission tree currently considers:
+t-the wetwansmission t-twee c-cuwwentwy considews:
-1. epoch staked nodes
+1. -.- e-epoch staked n-nyodes
-2. tvu peers (filtered by contact info and shred version)
+2. tvu peews (fiwtewed by contact info and shwed vewsion)
-3. current validator
+3. 🥺 cuwwent v-vawidatow

-concatenating (1), (2), and (3)
+concatenating (1), (U ﹏ U) (2), and (3)
-deduplicating this list of entries by pubkey favoring entries with contact info filtering this list by entries with contact info
+dedupwicating this w-wist of entwies by pubkey favowing e-entwies with contact info fiwtewing this wist by entwies with c-contact info

-This list is then randomly shuffled by stake weight.
+this wist is then w-wandomwy shuffwed b-by stake weight.

-Shreds are then retransmitted to up to FANOUT neighbors and up to FANOUT children.
+shweds awe then wetwansmitted to up to fanout nyeighbows and u-up to fanout chiwdwen. >w<

-## Deterministic retransmission tree
+## detewministic wetwansmission twee

-`weighted_shuffle` will use a deterministic seed when `enable_deterministic_seed` has been enabled based on the triple (shred slot, shred index, leader pubkey):
+`weighted_shuffle` wiww use a detewministic s-seed when `enable_deterministic_seed` has been enabwed b-based on the t-twipwe (shwed swot, mya s-shwed index, >w< w-weadew pubkey):

 ```
 if enable_deterministic_seed(self.slot(), root_bank) {